 Prior to the July 30, 2002, adoption of the Sarbannes-Oxley Act, the functions of the Audit Committee included making recommendations concerning the engagement of independent auditors, reviewing with the independent auditors the plan and results of the auditing engagement, reviewing professional services provided by the independent auditors, reviewing the independence of the independent auditors, considering the range of audit and nonaudit fees and reviewing the adequacy of the Company's internal accounting controls.
-Effective upon the adoption of the Sarbannes-Oxley Act, the Audit Committee was granted sole power and authority to engage and retain the Company's outside auditor, to determine and pre-approve the type and scope of all audit and nonaudit services provided by the outside auditor and to approve the compensation of the auditor.
+Effective upon the adoption of the Sarbannes-Oxley Act, the Audit Committee was granted sole power and authority to engage and retain the Company's outside auditor, to determine and pre-approve the type and scope of all audit and non-audit services provided by the outside auditor and to approve the compensation of the auditor.
 The outside auditor reports directly to the Audit Committee and the Audit Committee has full oversight over all services performed by the auditor.
 The Audit Committee held four meetings during fiscal 2003.
+See the Report of the Audit Committee included in the September 19, 2003 Proxy Statement for Annual Meeting of Stockholders.